w3f/polkadot-wiki/docs/learn/learn-staking.md

 parachains.
 The ideal staking rate is not always 50%, as the number of active parachains influences the available liquidity that is available to secure the network.

-Keep in mind that when the system's staking rate is lower than the ideal staking rate, the annual nominal return rate will be higher than 20%, encouraging more users to use their tokens for staking.
-On the contrary, when the system staking rate is higher than the ideal staking rate, the annual nominal return of will be less than 20%, encouraging some users to withdraw.
+Keep in mind that when the system's staking rate is lower than the ideal staking rate, the annual nominal return rate will be higher, encouraging more users to use their tokens for staking.
+On the contrary, when the system staking rate is higher than the ideal staking rate, the annual nominal return will be less, encouraging some users to withdraw.

 ### Why not stake?